cloudposse/atmos/website/docs/design-patterns/multiple-component-instances.md

 <br/>

-To provision the components into the stack, execute the following commands:
+To provision the components in the stack, execute the following commands:

 ```shell
 atmos terraform apply vpc-1 -s plat-ue2-prod